Are Transformers Effective for Time Series Forecasting?: Introduction

-Most of the above works focus on the less explored long-term time series forecasting (LTSF) problem, demonstrating considerable prediction accuracy improvements over traditional methods.
-However, in their experiments, all the compared (non-Transformer) baselines perform autoregressive forecasting~\cite{ariyo2014arima,DavidSalinas2017DeepARPF,DzmitryBahdanau2014NeuralMT,SeanJTaylor2017ForecastingAS}, which are known to suffer from significant error accumulation effects.
-More importantly, the main working power of the Transformer architecture is from its multi-head self-attention mechanism, which has a remarkable capability of extracting semantic correlations between \emph{paired elements} in a long sequence (e.g., words in texts or 2D patches in images), and this procedure is \emph{permutation-invariant}, i.e., regardless of the order.
-However, for time series analysis, we are mainly interested in modeling the temporal dynamics among \emph{a continuous set of points}, wherein the order itself often plays the most crucial role.
-Based on the above analysis, we pose the following intriguing question: \textbf{Are Transformers really effective for long-term time series forecasting?}
+The main working power of Transformers is from its multi-head self-attention mechanism, which has a remarkable capability of extracting semantic correlations among elements in a long sequence (e.g., words in texts or 2D patches in images).
+However, self-attention is \emph{permutation-invariant} and ``anti-order'' to some extent.
+While using various types of positional encoding techniques can preserve some ordering information, it is still inevitable to have temporal information loss after applying self-attention on top of them.
+This is usually not a serious concern for semantic-rich applications such as NLP, e.g., the semantic meaning of a sentence is largely preserved even if we reorder some words in it.
+However, when analyzing time series data, there is usually a lack of semantics in the numerical data itself, and we are mainly interested in modeling the temporal changes among \emph{a continuous set of points}.
+That is, the order itself plays the most crucial role.
+Consequently, we pose the following intriguing question: \textbf{\emph{Are Transformers really effective for long-term time series forecasting?}}

-To answer this question, we present an embarrassingly simple network named \emph{DLinear} as a baseline for comparison. \modelname decomposes the time series into a trend and a remainder series and employs two one-layer linear networks to model these two series with direct multi-step (DMS) forecasting.
-We conduct extensive experiments on nine widely-used benchmarks, including several real-life applications: traffic, energy, economics, weather, and disease predictions.
+Moreover, while existing Transformer-based LTSF solutions have demonstrated considerable prediction accuracy improvements over traditional methods, in their experiments, all the compared (non-Transformer) baselines perform autoregressive or iterated multi-step (IMS) forecasting~\cite{ariyo2014arima,DavidSalinas2017DeepARPF,DzmitryBahdanau2014NeuralMT,SeanJTaylor2017ForecastingAS}, which are known to suffer from significant error accumulation effects for the LTSF problem.
+Therefore, in this work, we challenge Transformer-based LTSF solutions with direct multi-step (DMS) forecasting strategies to validate their real performance.